vicchi/wp-shortcode-shield/readme.txt

 * This is the first version of WP Shortcode Shield.

 == Upgrade Notice ==

+= 1.1.0 =
+Maintenance version; upgraded plugin to new version of WP_PluginBase to prevent class name clashes during future upgrades.

 = 1.0.1 =
 Fixed a bug where WP_PluginBase is properly included and defined.
 This is the 2nd. version of WP Shortcode Shield.